uqlibrary/technology-training/Python/pandas/pandas.md

 min(df.year)
 ```

-It looks like the dataset is also consistently missing values for nitrous oxide and methane for the two last years.
+It looks like the dataset is also consistently missing values for nitrous oxide and methane for the last few years.

 ### Challenge 1: remove recent patchy years

-How can you remove the patchy years 2017 and 2018?
+How can you remove the patchy years after 2016?
 Design an operation that is similar to removing the pre-1900 data.

 Can you add a second command to check it has done the right thing?